 Protecting Your Sails the Right Way

 Modern sails work hard.
 Each tack, gybe and manoeuvre places load and movement into the sailcloth and where sails encounter rigging, chafe is inevitable.
-Spreader and chafe patches are a simple but critical detail that protects your sails from unnecessary wear and significantly extends their working life.
-When applied correctly, these patches act as sacrificial protection, taking the abrasion so the sail itself doesn’t have to.
+Spreader and chafe patches are a simple, but critical detail that protects your sails from unnecessary wear and significantly extends their working life.
+When applied correctly, these patches act as sacrificial protection, taking the abrasion so the sail doesn’t have to.

 What Are Spreader & Chafe Patches?